duckie/named_types/README.md

 named\_tuple
 ==================

 `named_tuple` is a C++11 named tuple implementation.
-It interacts well with the standard library.
+It interacts well with the standard library. `named_tuple` is a header-only library.

 ```c++
 #include <named_tuples/tuple.hpp>